Quantum Subdivision Capacities and Continuous-time Quantum Coding: Quantum subdivision capacity with continuous semigroup add-ons

 for an arbitrary pure state $\l| \phi\rk\lk \phi\r|\in \D_{d}$ and a rate $r\in\R^+$ are contained in $\sgroup^\ast$.
-We will use these channels to obtain almost pure states, which we use to implement arbitrary quantum channels via unitary channels, which are also contained in $\sgroup^\ast$.
+The idea to prove Theorem \ref{thm:SemigroupSubCap} is to use these channels to obtain almost pure states.
+The almost pure states obtained this way are then used to implement the optimal encoding-decoding operations used in the proof of Theorem \ref{thm:CPTPSubCap}, see Fig. \ref{fig:CPTPCodingScheme}, via unitary quantum channels, which are contained in $\sgroup$.
 As $\sgroup^\ast$ is closed under composition, we may compose depolarizing channels and unitary channels yielding overall quantum channels still contained in $\sgroup^\ast$ and therefore valid coding channels for the intermediate coding steps.

-Note that Definition \ref{defn:SubdivisionCap} of the quantum subdivision capacity requires, that the generation of these pure state ancillas has to occur within the coding scheme (\ref{equ:CodingSubdivisionCap}), which is not the same as having pure ancillas for free.
+Note that Definition \ref{defn:SubdivisionCap} of the quantum subdivision capacity requires, that the generation of these pure state ancillas has to occur within the coding scheme (\ref{equ:CodingSubdivisionCap}).
+This is not the same as having pure ancillas for free.
 Every ancilla system leads in the present context to an increase of channel copies required to carry it through the coding scheme.
-Therefore the calculation of the quantum subdivision capacity in our proof boils down to determining the minimal number of pure ancillas needed to implement the coding scheme used in the proof of Theorem \ref{thm:CPTPSubCap}.
-When constructing coding schemes for the usual capacity, Definition \ref{defn:QuantCap}, this question is not addressed, because any coding scheme leading to a vanishing error in the limit (\ref{equ:limitQuantCap}) is equally useful as no implementation issues are considered.
-In our case, however, it is a priori not clear how many ancilla systems will be needed for the implementation of an optimal coding scheme and how this number scales with $\nu$ in the limit (\ref{equ:CodingSubdivisionCap}).
+It is a priori not clear how many ancilla systems will be needed to implement the coding scheme from Theorem \ref{thm:CPTPSubCap} using unitary channels and how this number scales with $\nu$ in the limit (\ref{equ:CodingSubdivisionCap}).
+We will prove that a sublinear number of pure ancillas is sufficient.

-We will start with a simple lemma, which turns out to be useful in the subsequent discussion: